ArcticSnow/snowpyt/README.md

 ## Use

-1. There are three ways to import data into Snowpyt:
+There are three ways to import data into Snowpyt:

    1. digitalize your pit with https://niviz.org/ and export your pit as a CAAMLv6 (This format follows an international standard for snowpit).
 Them use the import_caamlv6() function.

       More information about the [CAAML format](http://caaml.org/)

-   2. digitalize you snowpit using the excel file template in the [excel file example here](https://github.com/ArcticSnow/snowpyt/blob/master/snowpyt/data_example/20170209_Finse_snowpit.xlsx).
-Save the excel or libreoffice file in .xslx format (default Excel format).

-   3. input directly data into the snowpit class object
+   2. input directly data into the snowpit class object

       ​

-3. Example:
+**Usage:**

 ```python
 from snowpyt import pit_class as pc